 It is a well-known military usage, frequently practised during the War of the Rebellion, for the authority competent to order a soldier's trial for desertion to order him restored to duty without trial, and such restoration to duty operates as a constructive pardon.
 Other military offences may be pardoned in the same manner (Dig.
 Op.
 J. A. G., U. S. A., Section 1060).
 So also by proclamation and by Act of Congress deserters were pardoned on certain conditions during the War of the Rebellion and a deserter who brought himself within the provisions of these conditions received honorable discharge from the United States service (Dig.
 Op.
 J. A. G., U. S. A., Sections 1103, 1108, 1111).
-The meaning of our Constitution is, therefore, clear that a person is eligible to membership if his ancestor served faithfully in the United States forces, or, if the ancestor's service cannot be said to have peen altogetner honorable discharge.
+The meaning of our Constitution is, therefore, clear that a person is eligible to membership if his ancestor served faithfully in the United States forces, or, if the ancestor's service cannot be said to have been altogether honorable, yet he is eligible if his ancestor received an honorable discharge.